John Hughes (filmmaker): 1982–1986: Breakthrough and teen films

-Beyond teen movies
+1987–2008: Beyond teen movies

 To avoid being pigeonholed as a maker of only teen movies, Hughes branched out in 1987 by writing, directing, and producing the hit comedy Planes, Trains and Automobiles starring Steve Martin and John Candy.
-His later output was not so well received critically, though films like Uncle Buck and National Lampoon's Christmas Vacation proved popular.
+His later output was not so well received critically, with films like Dutch (1991), written and produced by Hughes, performing poorly at the box office.
+Films like Uncle Buck and National Lampoon's Christmas Vacation, however, proved popular.
 His final film as a director was 1991's Curly Sue.
 By that time, in 1991, his John Hughes Entertainment production company had signed various deals with 20th Century Fox and Warner Bros.

+Actor John Candy created many memorable roles in films written, directed or produced by Hughes, including National Lampoon's Vacation (1983), Planes, Trains and Automobiles (1987), The Great Outdoors (1988), Uncle Buck (1989), Home Alone (1990), Career Opportunities and Only the Lonely (both 1991).
+Over the years, Hughes and Candy developed a close friendship.
+Hughes was greatly shaken by Candy's sudden death from a heart attack in 1994.
+"He talked a lot about how much he loved Candy—if Candy had lived longer, I think John would have made more films as a director", says Vince Vaughn, a friend of Hughes.

-Hughes's greatest commercial success came with Home Alone (1990), a film he wrote and produced about a child accidentally left behind when his family goes away for Christmas, forcing him to protect himself and his house from a pair of inept burglars.
-Hughes completed the first draft of Home Alone in just 9 days.
-Home Alone was the top-grossing film of 1990 and remains the most successful live-action family comedy of all time.
+Hughes' greatest commercial success came with Home Alone (1990), a film he wrote and produced about a child accidentally left behind when his family goes away for Christmas, forcing him to protect himself and his house from a pair of inept thieves.
+Hughes completed the first draft of Home Alone in just nine days.
+Home Alone was the top-grossing film of 1990, and remains the most successful live-action family comedy of all time.
 He followed up with the sequels Home Alone 2: Lost in New York in 1992 and Home Alone 3 in 1997.
 Some of the subsequent films he wrote and produced during this time also contained elements of the Home Alone formula, including the successful Dennis the Menace (1993) and the box office flop Baby's Day Out (1994).
 He also wrote screenplays under the pseudonym Edmond Dantes (or Dantès), after the protagonist of Alexandre Dumas's novel The Count of Monte Cristo.
 Screenplays credited to the Dantes nom de plume include Maid in Manhattan, Drillbit Taylor and Beethoven.

-Collaboration with John Candy

-Actor John Candy created many memorable roles in films written, directed or produced by Hughes, including National Lampoon's Vacation (1983), Planes, Trains and Automobiles (1987), The Great Outdoors (1988), Uncle Buck (1989), Home Alone (1990), Career Opportunities (1991) and Only the Lonely (1991).

-Over the years, Hughes and Candy developed a close friendship.
-Hughes was greatly shaken by Candy's sudden death from a heart attack in 1994.
-"He talked a lot about how much he loved Candy—if Candy had lived longer, I think John would have made more films as a director", says Vince Vaughn, a friend of Hughes.